Deep Image Harmonization by Bridging the Reality Gap: Introduction

 However, models trained on rendered images (source domain) would suffer from a performance drop when applied to real images (target domain) (see Section~\ref{sec:pre_exp}), owning to considerably different data distributions between two domains, which is typically known as domain gap~\cite{torralba2011unbiased,segdomain2}.
-Hence, we propose a novel \textbf{C}ross-domain \textbf{harm}onization Network CharmNet to align two domains when training with a mixture of real images and rendered images.
-Our CharmNet has three stages, including a domain-specific encoding stage, a domain-invariant encoding-decoding stage, and a domain-specific decoding stage.
-The first stage projects data from both domains to the same shared domain, where the projected features of two domains are further aligned with an adversarial loss.
-Then, the second stage encourages information sharing between real images and rendered images.
-The final stage projects the domain-invariant features back to different domains by enforcing the features to reconstruct the ground-truth images in each domain.
+Hence, we propose a novel \textbf{C}ross-domain \textbf{harm}onization Network named \textbf{Charm}Net to align two domains when training with a combination of real images and rendered images.
+Our CharmNet has three stages.
+The \textit{domain-specific encoding stage} projects data from both domains to the same shared domain, where the projected features of two domains are further aligned with an adversarial loss.
+Then, the \textit{domain-invariant encoding-decoding stage} encourages information sharing between real and rendered images.
+The \textit{domain-specific decoding stage} projects the domain-invariant features back to different domains by enforcing the features to reconstruct the ground-truth images in each domain.